jellyfishsolutions/lynx-admin-ui/README.md

 -   `popupEditorTemplate` and `popupEditorParentTemplate` allow to specify a custom popup editor template for the current entity;
 -   `listTemplate` and `listParentTemplate` allow to specify a custom list template for the current entity;
 -   `listActionTemplate` allows to specify a custom template to be used as the 'action' column (the last one) in the listing template;
+-   `backButtonTemplate` allows to specify a custom template to be used as the 'back button' at the top of the edit/details template;
 -   `listAdditionalActionTemplate` allows to specify a custom template to be used beside the "creation" button on the top of the listing template;
 -   `listCustomDeleteAction` allows to specify a custom action to be performed instead of the standard delete action; it shall be a named route, that accepts the `entityName` and `id` path parameters, and the `redirect` query parameter;
 -   `batchDelete` if true (or if resolve to true), checkboxes will be displayed for each list element, enabling a batch delete of elements;